 3: Install WordPress

 WordPress is the blogging platform of choice.
-In fact, it’s said that 25% of sites on the entire Internet run on WordPress.
+In fact, it’s said that over 25% of sites on the entire Internet run on WordPress.
 I’m not sure if that’s true, but it’s pretty impressive even if you cut that number in half!

 What I do know is that you need to start your travel blog with WordPress.